- Moonrise

-Ancient Lakes, near Quincy, Washington - Sheriff's Department (Twin Peaks)
+Ancient Lakes, near Quincy, Washington - Cooper and Truman Meeting Room (Twin Peaks)

 Building used for the filming of the TV series Twin Peaks, as the office of Sheriff Truman.
 It now belongs to Dirtfish Rally School.
-Special thanks to Lisa (pictured) for letting me explore. - Agent Cooper walked this hall
+Special thanks to Lisa (pictured) for letting me explore. - The Woods

 - Sheriff's Department (Twin Peaks)